 My encumbrance was 201/200, I dropped an item that weighed 1.5, my encumbrance was 200/200 and I couldn't move.
 I felt a little cheated so...

 Could I have some decimal places please?
 Or maybe round up encumbrance for much the same reason the MCP rounds down magicka.

-#2 Updated by Paul McElroy about 3 years ago
+#2 Updated by Paul McElroy over 3 years ago

 If players have to deal with hidden decimal places in the weight of their items it will be confusing and cumbersome to round up the amount the PC is actually carrying.
 The system needs to be reliable so you can make easy and quick judgments about what you should drop so you can get on with your game.